Explore Daintree Rainforest: Walks, Wildlife & Lodges

 Croc burger | Photo: Travel In Culture

-One of the beautiful flowers that pops on from the forest floor | Photo: Travel In Culture
+One of the beautiful flowers that pops up from the forest floor | Photo: Travel In Culture

-Walk along one of the longest beaches in Daintree.
+(grade: easy, 9 kilometres) Walk along one of the longest beaches in Daintree.
 You will be passing mangroves and wetlands.
-Chances of viewing double-eyed fig-parrots, cassowaries and crocodiles (!).
+Chances of viewing double-eyed fig parrots, cassowaries and crocodiles (!).
 Several access roads from Captain Cook Highway.

 You feel very protected under the rainforest canopy | Photo: Travel In Culture

-Walk along eucalyptus, paperbark, acacias and climbing fern creating a curtain.
+(grade: medium, 1 kilometre) Walk along eucalyptus, paperbark, acacias, and climbing ferns, creating a curtain.
 You may spot bottlebrush orchids as well.
 Access from Pioneers Park in Daintree Village and turn to the left at Pioneers Park.

 The rainforest is full of odd little creeks and swamps | Photo: Travel In Culture

-This walk has examples of every stage of the rainforest evolution over 400 million years, including ferns, cycads, ancient pines and flowers.
-The walk will pass a hollow strangler fig, paperbark and pandanus trees as well as mangroves.
-A multitude of orchids like the golden orchids, pencil orchids and bottlebrush orchids will also show.
+(grade: easy, 1.2 kilometre loop) This walk has examples of every stage of the rainforest evolution over 400 million years, including ferns, cycads, ancient pines and flowers.
+The walk will pass a hollow strangler fig, paperbark, pandanus trees, and mangroves.
+A host of orchids, such as the golden, pencil and bottlebrush orchids, will also appear.
 The start location is from Cape Tribulation Road south of Cape Tribulation.

-The walk passes through lowland rainforest, mangrove swamps and sandy beach.
+(grade: easy, 1.2 kilometre) The walk passes through lowland rainforest, mangrove swamps and sandy beaches.
 You will be able to view fan palms, vines and strangler figs. There are chances to spot cassowaries here.
-From the beach you may also be lucky to spot at humpback whale during winter and enjoy the views of Cape Tribulation.
+From the beach, you may also be lucky to spot a humpback whale during winter and enjoy the views of Cape Tribulation.
 You may even walk to Cape Tribulation at low tide and reach Kulki lookout.
-This is where the rainforest meets the reef!
+That is where the rainforest meets the reef!

-The boardwalks in Daintree takes you through amazing rainforest vegetation | Photo: Travel In Culture
+The boardwalks in Daintree takes you through stunning rainforest vegetation | Photo: Travel In Culture

 Exploring Daintree Rainforest: